Bobby Verdon-Roe: Racing career

-In 2010 he won the Grand Prix Historique of Monaco aboard the ex-James Hunt McLaren.
+In 2010, Verdon-Roe won the Grand Prix Historique of Monaco aboard the ex-James Hunt McLaren.

-He also won the FIA Historic Formula One championship ground effect class and finished 2nd overall driving a McLaren MP4/1B.
-At the Goodwood Revival he shared the Ferrari with Tom Kristensen, but retired having started from pole position.
+Verdon-Roe also won the FIA Historic Formula One championship ground effect class and finished second overall driving a McLaren MP4/1B.
+At the Goodwood Revival, he shared the Ferrari with Tom Kristensen, but retired having started from pole position.

-In 2011 he again finished 2nd overall in the FIA Historic Formula One Championship and won the ground effect class in the ex-Niki Lauda McLaren.
-At the Revival he raced Aston Martin DBR1-2 to 2nd place in the Sussex Trophy.
+In 2011, Verdon-Roe again finished second overall in the FIA Historic Formula One Championship and won the ground effect class in the ex-Niki Lauda McLaren.
+At the Revival, he raced Aston Martin DBR1-2 to 2nd place in the Sussex Trophy.

-In 2012 he finished 2nd in the Grand Prix Historique of Monaco and 2nd in Goodwood Revival's TT Celebration race driving a Jaguar E-type.
+In 2012, Verdon-Roe finished second in the Grand Prix Historique of Monaco and second in Goodwood Revival's TT Celebration race driving a Jaguar E-type.

-In 2015 he won the Sussex trophy in the Ferrari Dino 246S at the Goodwood Revival.

-In 2021 he finished 5th with Martin Brundle in the AC Cobra known as Snakeyes in the RAC TT at the Goodwood Revival.

-In 2022 he finished 7th with Alex Brundle in the AC Cobra known as Snakeyes in the RAC TT at the Goodwood Revival.

-In 2023 he finished 9th, after it rained, in Snakeyes, with Alex Brundle in the RAC TT at the Goodwood Revival.

-In 2024 he finished 4th in Snakeyes with Andre Lotterer in the RAC TT at the Goodwood Revivival.
+In 2015, Verdon-Roe won the Sussex trophy in the Ferrari Dino 246S at the Goodwood Revival.
+In 2021, Verdon-Roe finished fifth with Martin Brundle in the AC Cobra known as Snakeyes in the RAC TT at the Goodwood Revival.
+In 2022, Verdon-Roe finished seventh with Alex Brundle in the AC Cobra known as Snakeyes in the RAC TT at the Goodwood Revival.
+In 2023, Verdon-Roe finished ninth, after it rained, in Snakeyes, with Alex Brundle in the RAC TT at the Goodwood Revival.
+In 2024, Verdon-Roe finished fourth in Snakeyes with Andre Lotterer in the RAC TT at the Goodwood Revival.